 A balanced nutrient-dense diet filled with a variety of colorful plants and high quality food will absolutely be your best defense against infection or illness.
-Within this healthy cornucopia, several stars stand out.
+Within this healthy cornucopia, several stars stand out; 10 to be exact.

 All mushrooms have immune boosting properties thanks to the beta-glucans found in mushrooms.
 These compounds are even more concentrated in medicinal mushrooms (shiitake, reishi, maitake)

 Garlic is an excellent antimicrobial (anti-bacterial, anti-viral, anti-fungal), anti-carcinogen, and immune enhancer.

 Vitamin C Rich Foods